berrytube/bt-irc-bridge/README.md

 Installing Node:

+**NOTE**: If you are using a cutting-edge distribution like Arch which has node v0.10 in its repos, you can use the repo version.
+If you are using Ubuntu, Linux Mint, or a similar stable distribution, the version of node in their repos is _ancient_ and won't work.

   1. Download the latest source code from [nodejs.org](http://nodejs.org/)
   2. Extract the `tar.gz` file
   3. Enter the directory and run `./configure`